CharlieInRain/docs-site/docs/wallets/midas-wallet.md

 ## What is it?

-Midas Protocol wallet now supports Binance chain.
+Midas Protocol wallet now supports BNB Beacon Chain.
 People can store, send, receive BNB coin and all Bep-2 tokens simple and safely.

 ## Instructions